Upper Reading Room

 Microfilm and microfiche readers can be found near the central Reserve.
 This includes one digital microfilm reader.
 Scans from the digital reader can be saved to memory stick and from there printed using PCAS.
 A memory stick may be borrowed from the Reserve staff if needed.

-This commences half an hour before closure, when windows will be closed and ladders moved away from the aisles.
+This commences half an hour before closure, when windows will be closed, ladders moved away from the aisles, and staff will start to turn off computers in the Training Room and close this room.
 Reader computers will be turned off 15 minutes before closure.
 A bell will be rung 10 minutes before closure, which is the signal for readers to finish working and leave.
 Please ensure that you take all your belongings with you when you leave the Library.

-Please note that photocopiers are turned off and that staff-service photocopy orders are not accepted from 30 minutes before closing.
+Please note that photocopiers are turned off and that staff-mediated photocopy orders are not accepted from 30 minutes before closing.

 Fire Exit and Assembly Point